n-kostadinov/n-kostadinov.github.io/_posts/2017-02-27-cracking-the-worlds-hardest-sudoku.md

 ---
 layout: post
 title: Cracking the world hardest sudoku
+author: Nikolay Kostadinov
 categories: [python, artificial intelligence, depth search, sudoku, diagonal sudoku, naked twins]
 ---

+Before powerful GPUs and multi-core processors made it possible for machines to learn from data, AI was about coding a deterministic algorithm.
+Thе old and well-explored principles of graph trees, constraint propagation and search still find many applications today.

+# Constraint Propagation and Search

 Artificial intelligence is all about designing computer systems able to perform tasks that normally require human intelligence.
 We already know computers can do some arithmetic tasks like multiplying large numbers much faster than any human will ever do.
 But what about non-arithmetic tasks?
 Well, by now everyone knows that Tesla, Google, Apple and many other tech companies are working on autonomous driving.
 And yet, they haven't completely cracked it yet.
 On the other side, it is now 20 years since IBM's Deep Blue won both a chess game and a chess match against Garry Kasparov - the reigning world champion at the time.
 To sum it up - driving a car is obviously an easy task for humans, two billion people are driving to work every day, but it is very hard for a computer system to manage.
 At the same time, computer systems can beat the world champion at chess - a task that hardly any human can achieve.
 Makes you wonder, doesn't it?

+## Coding a Sudoku Environment

 Another non-arithmetic and seemingly human task at which computers excel is solving a sudoku.
 The use of constraint propagation and search is illustrated in this great <a href="http://norvig.com/sudoku.html" target="_blank">blog post by Peter Norvig</a>.
 In this post I will go one step further by introducing a small, but powerful optimization for Norvig's solution.
 My whole sudoku solver implementation can be found in this repo: <a href="https://github.com/n-kostadinov/AIND-Sudoku" target="_blank">AIND-Sudoku</a>.